loader image

 Age

-You can begin training at any age, but must be at least 15 to fly solo and 18 to sit the CPL flight test.
+You can begin helicopter training at any age, but must be at least 15 to fly solo and 18 to sit the CPL flight test.

 Medical